veraison/ear/arc/README.md

 * synthesising attestation results in EAR (EAT Attestation Result) format,
 * cryptographically verifying and displaying the contents of an EAR
+* printing the EAR header and payload without verification

 ## Create